How to Spend 3 Days in Lisbon - A Local’s Itinerary

 After you’ve checked out the tower, it should be squarely time for lunch.
 In the neighborhood, you can continue a bit further north, past the Monument to the Overseas Combatants, and have your meal at Darwin's Café on their terrace overlooking the river.

-Alternatively, you could do my personal favorite: have lunch at the fabulous LX Factory closer to central Lisbon.
+Alternatively, you could do my personal favorite: have lunch at the fabulous LX Factory back in the direction of Lisbon's city center.
 To get there, get back on Tram 15 (in direction of Praça da Figueira) and get off at the Calvário stop.

 Occupying a former industrial area, LX Factory is not a restaurant but rather a huge complex that is home to a series of stores, art galleries, restaurants, and cafés.
 My favorite thing to do here is have a light meal at Chef Nino and then get lost amongst the books at Ler Devagar, a bookstore in the interior of an old printing plant.